Yashh56/LearnMate/README.md

-# SkillSell
+# LearnMate

-SkillSell is a modern platform for uploading, selling, and buying online courses.
+LearnMate is a modern platform for uploading, selling, and buying online courses.
 Built with Next.js, TypeScript, Tailwind CSS, and Prisma/PostgreSQL, it provides a seamless experience for both course creators and learners.

 ## 🚀 Features